-We have a register of able, gifted and talented learners which is approximately 10% of our academy’s population.
+We have a register of able, most able learners which is approximately 10% of our academy’s population.
 Identification is based on quantitative and qualitative data and by specific departments who will recognise ability, giftedness and talents in their subjects.
 Our feeder schools maintain a record of gifted and talented students and this information is passed on to us at the KS2 to 3 transition stages.

 Parents and carers will be notified throughout the year if their child is identified on the register.
 This register is a working document and names can be added or removed when it is reviewed.

 The academy provides activities and experiences to extend its gifted and talented pupils.
 This could be as part of the extensive enrichment programme that is offered to all students or specific activities, such as visits to universities and outside speakers.

 Within the classroom, teachers use stretch and challenge activities and use our learning model to develop important skills such as communication, creativity, evaluation and independence.
 This will help our students to achieve their potential and develop key employability skills.
 Our curriculum model enables students to fast-track as appropriate, or opt for enrichment activities which give the opportunity to broaden and extend knowledge and skills.
 Gifted and talented learners are encouraged to develop leadership or mentoring roles within the classroom and within the whole academy.